-Factbox: Countries evacuating nationals from coronavirus-hit areas
+Factbox - Countries evacuating nationals from coronavirus-hit areas

 Following are some countries’ evacuation plans, and how they aim to manage the health risk from those who are returning.

-- Canada said it will begin evacuating its citizens aboard the Diamond Princess cruise ship on Thursday evening.
+- Canada said it will begin evacuating its citizens aboard the Diamond Princess cruise ship, on which more than 600 people had contracted a new coronavirus, on Thursday evening.
 There are 251 Canadians on board, of which 47 have tested positive.

+- Canada, after evacuating 215 people earlier, flew back 185 citizens from Wuhan on Feb.
+11. All evacuees are quarantined on the Trenton, Ontario, base for two weeks.

+- More than 150 Australians arrived home on Thursday to begin two weeks of quarantine after finally leaving the Diamond Princess cruise ship docked in Japan.

 - Six South Koreans and one Japanese spouse flew to South Korea on Wednesday morning on a chartered flight.

-- Australia said there were 220 nationals on the ship.
-While 169 of them would be evacuated, 36 infected shall remain on the ship.
-Another 15 have chosen to stay onboard.
-Those evacuated will be flown to Darwin and quarantined.

-- Taiwan plans this week to send a chartered flight, which could arrive as early as Friday afternoon, to evacuate its more than 20 citizens from the virus-hit Diamond Princess cruise ship in Japan, the Taiwan government said on Wednesday.
+- Taiwan plans this week to send a chartered flight, which could arrive as early as Friday afternoon, to evacuate its more than 20 citizens from the virus-hit Diamond Princess cruise ship, the Taiwan government said on Wednesday.
 It evacuated 247 of the estimated 500 Taiwanese stranded in Wuhan on Feb.
 3.

+- Indonesia is “committed” to evacuating 74 of its nationals from the Diamond Princess cruise, a senior minister said on Thursday.
+Four Indonesians who were part of the crew on the cruise liner were infected with the coronavirus, according to a foreign ministry official.

+- In central Ukraine residents protested the arrival of a plane carrying evacuees from Hubei on Thursday, despite official assurances there was no danger of infection.
+In addition to 45 Ukrainians, there were 27 citizens of Argentina on the plane, as well as citizens from the Dominican Republic, Ecuador, El Salvador, Kazakhstan, Costa Rica and other countries.

 - A plane load of New Zealanders, Australians and Pacific Islanders evacuated from Wuhan arrived in Auckland, New Zealand on Feb.
 5, officials said.